 Crime tourists are becoming more organized and sophisticated, but neighborhoods can mitigate this risk with the use of license plate recognition (LPR).
 If you’re considering integrating LPR software into your neighborhood’s video surveillance setup, take the first step today by subscribing to PLACA.AI.
 PLACA.AI is a cloud-based LPR solution designed to strengthen security with AI-powered license plate scanning.
 With PLACA.AI, you can record vehicles automatically, monitor suspicious vehicles, and address security concerns with ease.

-Start your monthly subscription to PLACA.AI today by contacting the 2M Technology sales team at +1 (877) 926-2288 or at sales@2mtechnology.net.
+Start your monthly subscription to PLACA.AI today by contacting the 2M Technology sales team at +1 (214) 988-4302 or at [email protected].
 To learn more about PLACA.AI’s platform and capabilities, register for a free live demo using the link below.